dynatrace-perfclinics/dynatrace-perfclinics.github.io/codelabs/markdown/dt-devlove-1/README.md

 Search for:

 - Do we have failing  database statements?
-- Which is the slowest database transaction of the day? **Continue analysing with the outliers**
+- Which is the slowest database transaction of the day? **Continue analysing with the outliers** Detect the slowest execution and understand from where was this SQL triggered.
 - Which SQL hast the most Fetch count and wich the most Row count?
 Where is this transaction coming from?
 Which application and which user action is triggering this SQL?

 ### Exceptions